13 Most Sustainable Modal Clothing Brands: The Conscious Consumer’s Guide

 How do they ensure their ethics?

 Whimsy + Row clothing is made within a few miles of their office, enabling weekly factory visits.
-The brand ensures that fair wages are given and that workers are being treated fairly.
+The brand also ensures that fair wages are given and that workers are being treated fairly.

 🤝